eclipse-glsp/glsp/PROTOCOL.md

 ## 2.18.
 Clipboard

-In GLSP the clipboard needs to be managed by the client but the conversion from data to a clipboard-compatible format is handled by the server.
-By default, we use `application/json` as exchange format.
+In GLSP the clipboard needs to be managed by the client but the conversion from the selection to be copied into a clipboard-compatible format is handled by the server.
+By default, GLSP use `application/json` as exchange format.

 <details open><summary>Code</summary>